-- 1. Preserving existing water-dependent uses (i.e. Washington State Ferries) - 2.
+- 1. Preserving existing water-dependent uses (i.e.g., Washington State Ferries WSF) - 2.
 Reserving appropriate vacant lands for water-dependent uses - 3.
 Designating lands for re-development with water-dependent uses

 The Shoreline Management Act (Act) establishes the concept of preferred uses of shoreline areas.
 According to RCW 90.58.020, "uses shall be preferred which are consistent with control of pollution and prevention of damage to the natural environment, or are unique to or dependent upon use of the state's shorelines."
-If alteration of the natural condition of the shorelines is allowed, priority is given to the following uses:
+If alteration of the natural condition of the shorelines is allowed, priority is given to the following uses (not listed in any intended order of preference):